Materials & Recycling

 Plastic Containers

-Forget what you learned about the recycling triangles (and plastic resin codes), and focus on the shape of the container!
+Forget what you learned about the recycling triangles (and plastic resin codes) and focus on the shape of the container!
 Plastic containers that are in the form of bottles, jars, jugs, or tubs can be recycled.
 All items should be emptied and rinsed or wiped clean of food residue, and the lid should be put back on the container.

 Please note that clear plastic cups can be recycled with containers, but all liquid/ice should be poured out and the lid/straw removed and disposed.